Most people know little or nothing about investing because American public schools refuse to teach investing.

 If you want to learn what Wall Street is and how it works, Little’s book is an excellent place to start your research.

-20. All About Bonds, Bond Mutual Funds, and Bond ETFs by Esme E. Faerber
+18. All About Bonds, Bond Mutual Funds, and Bond ETFs

 This comprehensive guide to bonds received an average Amazon rating of four out of five stars.
-All About Bonds explains how bonds have gone from one of the safest investments to dangerous and risky instruments.
+All About Bonds explains how bonds have gone from one of the safest investments to a dangerous instrument.

 A detailed introduction explains everything from basic bond characteristics to fixed-income investment techniques.
 Learn important concepts such as yield, liquidity, duration, convexity, and emerging markets.

 This overview of the mutual fund industry received four and a half stars from Amazon reviewers.
-Pozen offers an in-depth examination of the mutual fund industry and the mutual fund market.
+Lee Gremillion offers an in-depth examination of the mutual fund industry and market.
+Learn about mutual fund operations, how to value a product, and advanced material on leveraged ETFs.

 Summary: The Best Investing Books for Beginners